Department of Exercise and Sport Science

 John M. Silva

 The mission of the Department of Exercise and Sport Science (EXSS) is to discover, create, and promote knowledge of human movement to improve the quality of life of individuals and society.
 We prepare individuals to function as scientists, educators, and practitioners.
-Our program offers a master of arts degree in each of three specialization areas: athletic training, exercise physiology, and sport administration.
-We seek to provide students focused, in-depth knowledge and skills, and an understanding of the challenges facing the areas of athletic training, exercise physiology, and sport administration as well as a global understanding of exercise and sport.
+Our program offers a master of arts degree in Exercise and Sport Science with specialization in one of three areas: athletic training, exercise physiology, and sport administration.
+We seek to provide all students with focused, in-depth knowledge and skills, and an understanding of the challenges facing the areas of athletic training, exercise physiology, and sport administration as well as a global understanding of exercise and sport.

 Additional information regarding the Department of Exercise and Sport Science can be found at www.unc.edu/depts/exercise.